-Property settlements can be a complex process that involves many factors, especially if the couple separating were together for a long time.
+Property settlement agreements can be a complex process that involves many factors, especially if the couple separating were together for a long time.
 An experienced Virginia divorce or family law attorney will work to ensure that your interests are well represented.

 Virginia identifies three types of property – separate, marital, and hybrid.
 Generally speaking, these classifications reflect which party acquired it, how the property was acquired, and when it was acquired.
 However, each type of property is categorized by a number of specific details that have been established through large numbers of previous cases.
 It’s also important to know that military pension can be a factor when negotiating a property settlement.